Listen to This Article:

 3. What Did Your Education and Hands-On Training Entail?

 Many aspiring chefs will take this opportunity to highlight their formal culinary education and what type of curriculum they studied.
-For example, a student who graduated from an Escoffier culinary school program might elaborate on how their curriculum covered foodservice management, farm-to-table philosophies, purchasing and cost control, and more.
+For example, a student who graduated from a culinary school program at Auguste Escoffier School of Culinary Arts might elaborate on how their curriculum covered foodservice management, farm-to-table philosophies, purchasing and cost control, and more.

 If you completed any industry externships, this is the time to discuss your experience!
 For example, hands-on externships are required at Escoffier and allow students to explore ancillary skills such as plating, ingredient sourcing, recipe development, and optimizing the guest experience.